-Maintain a dairy of your concerns surrounding the addict’s condition.
+Maintain a diary of your concerns surrounding the addict’s condition.
 This allows you to draw on notes when you first approach the addict with an offer to help.
 When you do not keep notes you tend to forget important events in the addiction timeline.
 Keeping written records makes sure all is remembered and accounted for.

 #4.
 Consider professional intervention

 Sometimes it’s best left to the experts.
 Professional intervention is when a qualified drugs and alcohol counsellor travels to your home in order to help the addict concerned.
 This service is rarely free of charge but the service you receive is typically outstanding and goes some way to making sure the addict receives the help required.
 Click here to read about our intervention service.